punktDe/archivist/Readme.md

 automatically created hierarchy.

-This package is inspired by the package [Sitegeist Critical Mass](https://github.com/sitegeist/Sitegeist.CriticalMass), but solves only the purpose described above.
+This package is inspired by the package [Sitegeist Critical Mass](https://github.com/sitegeist/Sitegeist.CriticalMass), but requires the new react UI.

 ## Configuration